Automattic/vip-go-compatibility-scanner/README.md

 - PHP 7.3 or later.
 PHP 7.4 is preferred.
 - SQLite support is required if the Zendesk functionality is to be used.
+- Linux is a preferred OS for `vip-go-compatibility-scanner`, but it should work on other platforms as well.

-On macOS the following requirements also need to me installed.
+On macOS the following requirements also need to be installed:

 - wget
 - md5sha1sum

-Use the following to install using [Homebrew](https://brew.sh/)
+Use the following to install using [Homebrew](https://brew.sh/):

 ```
 brew install wget md5sha1sum